starkdg/starkdg.github.io/_posts/2019-04-07-concise-image-descriptor.md

 * Contractive Auto-encoder.
 Add a Jacobian norm as a regularization term to the learning process.
   The Jacobian matrix is a matrix of first derivatives of the hidden layer with respect to the weights.
 Its norm is a measure of rate of change of the hidden layer.
-A regularization term should theoretically smooth the area  around the immediate vicinity around each training sample.
+A regularization term should theoretically smooth the area  around the immediate vicinity of each training sample.

 I'll leave it at that for this post.
 Questions or comments can be sent to me at